feos-org/feos/README.md

 |[`feos-fused-chains`](https://github.com/feos-org/feos-fused-chains)|heterosegmented fused-sphere chain functional||✓|

 ## Parameters
-In addition to the source code for the Rust and Python packages, this repository contains JSON files with previously published parameters for the different models including group contribution methods.
+In addition to the source code for the Rust and Python packages, this repository contains JSON files with previously published [parameters](https://github.com/feos-org/feos/tree/main/parameters) for the different models including group contribution methods.
 The parameter files can be read directly from Rust or Python.

+## Properties and phase equilibria

+The crate makes use of [generalized (hyper-) dual numbers](https://github.com/itt-ustutt/num-dual) to generically calculate exact partial derivatives from Helmholtz energy equations of state.
+The derivatives are used to calculate
+- **properties**,
+- **critical points**,
+- and **phase equilibria**.

+In addition to that, utilities are provided to assist in the handling of **parameters** for both molecular equations of state and (homosegmented) group contribution methods.
+Mainly as a simple test case, a **cubic** equation of state is published as part of this crate.
+Implementations of more sophisticated models can be found in the [feos](https://github.com/feos-org/feos) repository.

+For information on how to implement your own equation of state, check out the [documentation](https://feos-org.github.io/feos/rustguide/index.html).

+## Classical density functional theory

+`FeOs` uses efficient numerical methods to calculate density profiles in inhomogeneous systems.
+Highlights include:
+- Fast calculation of convolution integrals in cartesian (1D, 2D and 3D), polar, cylindrical, and spherical coordinate systems using FFT and related algorithms.
+- Automatic calculation of partial derivatives of Helmholtz energy densities (including temperature derivatives) using automatic differentiation with [generalized (hyper-) dual numbers](https://github.com/itt-ustutt/num-dual).
+- Modeling of heterosegmented molecules, including branched molecules.
+- Functionalities for calculating surface tensions, adsorption isotherms, pair correlation functions, and solvation free energies.

 ## Installation